UPDATED: 2:02 p.m. ET, July 4 —

-Karen’s most recent appearance came in the form of a woman named Amy Cooper who claimed to be deathly afraid of a Black man asking her to put her dog on a leash in a public park in New York City where bird watching is popular.
-And it was one of the more egregious instances of Karen trying to police a Black person during the coronavirus pandemic.
+Previously, one Karen had an unwanted moment of international attention when a woman named Amy Cooper claimed to be deathly afraid of a Black man because he asked her to put her dog on a leash in a public park in New York City where bird watching is popular.
+It was one of the more egregious instances of Karen trying to police a Black person under flagrantly racist pretenses.

 The incident unfolded early on the Memorial Day holiday after Christian Cooper (obviously, no relation) spotted Karen’s dog off the leash in a part of Central Park called the Ramble.
 The video begins directly after that and shows Karen, clearly embarrassed at being rightfully called out, reacting mercilessly on both a human and canine levels, fumbling to put the leash on her dog while scrambling to call police at the same time.
 In doing so, she appeared to be choking, lifting and dragging her dog by the leash.